Jamy62/3ds-Controller/README.md

 # 3DS Controller
 An up-to-date 3DS homebrew application that lets you use your Nintendo 3DS as a wireless controller for Windows and Linux.

+# I'm aware of the issues (no im not dead)
+- my 3ds is broken though. i wanna buy a n2ds xl so i can continue maintaining this

 ## Features
 - Use your 3DS as a wireless gamepad for PC games and emulators
 - Cross-platform support for Windows and Linux